Edgar-Donk/tkinter.ttk.style/README.md

 a radius that must be an integer, so the bounding square must be an even number of pixels wide and high.
-The outside black square we drew corresponds to the bounding square, not the image size, we see that the circle overlaps the the bounding rectangle on all four sides, and our case should touch all four sides of the image, in the real world lines have breadth which is why the bounding rectangle is not a simple dimension, this is also shown in 8.5 Canvas Oval Objects in the tkinter 8.5 documentation which uses a similar system to PIL.
+The outside black square we drew corresponds to the bounding square, not the image size, we see that the circle overlaps the the bounding rectangle on all four sides, and our case should touch all four sides of the image, in the real world lines have breadth which is why the bounding rectangle is not a simple dimension, a similar system to canvas as shown in 8.5 Canvas Oval Objects in the tkinter 8.5 documentation.
 ```
 idraw.arc([0,0,w-1,h-1],start=0,end=90,fill='red') # angles are measured from 3 o’clock, increasing clockwise
 idraw.arc([0,0,w-1,h-1],start=90,end=180,fill='green') # the colour parameter is fill